Return of the Stingray: The 2014 Chevrolet Corvette

-Chevrolet is redefining modern performance with the all-new Corvette Stingray.
+Chevrolet is redefining modern performance with debut of the all-new Corvette Stingray.
 And only a Corvette with the perfect balance of technology, design and performance can wear the iconic Stingray designation.

-The new Corvette Stingray backs its performance capability with the greatest efficiency of any sports car on the market , delivering an EPA-estimated 17 mpg city driving and 29 mpg on the highway with the all-new seven-speed manual transmissions.
-No other car offers more than 455 horsepower and greater than 29 mpg on the highway.
+The new Corvette Stingray backs its performance capability with the greatest efficiency of any sports car on the market, delivering an EPA-estimated 13.8 L/100km in the city, and 8.1 L/100km on the highway with the all-new seven-speed manual transmissions.
+No other car offers more than 455 horsepower and greater than 8.1 L/100km highway.

-The all-new Corvette Stingray shares only two parts with the previous-generation Corvette.
-It incorporates an all-new frame structure and chassis, a new powertrain and supporting technologies and a completely new exterior and interior designs.
+The all-new Corvette Stingray shares only two parts with the previous generation Corvette.
+It incorporates an all-new frame structure and chassis, a new powertrain and supporting technologies, as well as completely new exterior and interior designs.
+Highlights include:

-- An interior that offers genuine carbon fiber and aluminum trim, hand-wrapped leather materials, dual eight-inch configurable driver/infotainment screens, and two new seat choices – each featuring a lightweight magnesium frame for exceptional support
+- An interior that includes real carbon fiber, aluminum and hand-wrapped leather materials, two new seat choices – each featuring a lightweight magnesium frame for exceptional support – and dual eight-inch configurable driver/infotainment screens

 - Advanced driver technologies, including a five-position Drive Mode Selector that tailors 12 vehicle attributes to fit the driver’s environment and a new seven-speed manual transmission with Active Rev Matching that anticipates gear selections and matches engine speed for perfect shifts every time